-- 330. On September 24, 2010, a jury returned a unanimous verdict of not guilty on the "breach of peace" charges brought against Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel. - 331.
-Following the jury's acquittal of Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel, Defendant O'Reilly, speaking as Mayor and on behalf of the City, continued to misrepresent and criticize Plaintiffs' religious beliefs and to personally attack and defame Plaintiffs, falsely claiming that they are bigots and anti-Muslim. - 332.
+- 335. On September 24, 2010, a jury returned a unanimous verdict of not guilty on the "breach of peace" charges brought against Plaintiffs Qureshi, Wood, Rezkalla, and Mayel. - 336.
+Following the jury's acquittal of Plaintiffs Qureshi, Wood, Rezkalla, and Mayel, Defendant O'Reilly, speaking as Mayor and on behalf of the City, continued to misrepresent and criticize Plaintiffs' religious beliefs and to personally attack and defame Plaintiffs, falsely claiming that they are bigots and anti-Muslim. - 337.
 For example, following the jury's acquittal on September 24, 2010, Defendant O'Reilly told reporters in a published interview that Plaintiffs were pulling a publicity stunt on YouTube in order to raise money.
 He was further quoted as stating, "It's really about a hatred of Muslims. . . . that is what the whole heart of this is . . . .
 Their idea is that there is no place for Muslims in America.
-They fail to understand the Constitution." - 333.
+They fail to understand the Constitution." - 338.
 In a published news interview held in October 2010, Defendant O'Reilly said, "[A]ll of these claims [that sharia law is taking over in Dearborn] can be traced back to a group calling themselves the Acts 17 Apologetics.
 They are the first people who started claims of sharia law in Dearborn.
 In their own minds, they are experts on the Koran and the Bible, who think their interpretation is the correct one . . . they think Muslims should not be allowed to stay in the country unless they convert.
 You want to talk about unconstitutional?
-Nothing is less constitutional than that." - 334.
+Nothing is less constitutional than that." - 339.
 Plaintiffs will attend future Arab Festivals in order to engage in their religious speech activities, which include discussing their Christian faith with Muslims, videotaping their discussions with Muslims, and handing out religious materials.
-However, Defendants will continue to impose their restrictions against Plaintiffs during these future festivals, subjecting Plaintiffs to arrest and false charges, thereby requiring injunctive relief to allow Plaintiffs to engage in their First Amendment activity free from unlawful government interference, including unlawful interference from the AACC and its director and workers, including Defendants Beydoun and Haidous.
+However, Defendants will continue to impose their restrictions against Plaintiffs during these future festivals, subjecting Plaintiffs to arrest and false charges, thereby requiring injunctive relief to allow Plaintiffs to engage in their First Amendment activity free from unlawful government interference.

-335. Defendants' actions, policies, practices, customs, and/or procedures deprived Plaintiffs of their fundamental rights protected by the First, Fourth, Sixth, and Fourteenth Amendments to the United States Constitution as set forth in this Complaint.
+340. Defendants' actions, policies, practices, customs, and/or procedures deprived Plaintiffs of their fundamental rights protected by the First, Fourth, Sixth, and Fourteenth Amendments to the United States Constitution as set forth in this Complaint.